WeDoTDD/we-do-tdd-community/slack-code-of-conduct.md

 ### 👥 Diversity
 This is an intentionally anti-sexist, anti-racist, anti-homophobic, anti-transphobic, anti-ablest, anti-discrimination, and anti-harassment space.
 We value inclusion through and through!

+### LGBTQ+
+We support LGBT.
+But to be safe, please do not discuss gender or sexual orientation in the community as there are varying understandings of it, misconceptions, and can often result in resentment if these discussions aren't treaded carefully.

 ### 😡 I have a problem with someone in this slack!
 Instead of lashing out at the person in channels, we ask that you please DM Dave Schinkel or one of the workspace administrators.
 We'll help you.